Our Early Childhood Therapy Staff

 EARLY CHILDHOOD THERAPISTS AND PROFESSIONALS

-specialize in helping young children to overcome developmental disabilities and disorders, which can cause children to experience delayed development.
+Special educators specialize in helping young children overcome developmental disabilities and disorders, which can cause children to experience delayed development.
 Early childhood special educators get children back on the path of developing to their fullest potential.

-help children regain the ability to carry out routine work and living activities.
-Physical, mental, emotional and/or developmental disabilities can rob children of these abilities.
-Occupational therapists rely on physical exercises, computer programs, specialized equipment and more to help children regain functionality that their disabilities have taken from them.
+Occupational therapists help children regain the ability to carry out routine work and living activities.
+Physical, mental, emotional, and/or developmental disabilities can rob children of these abilities.
+Occupational therapists rely on physical exercises, computer programs, specialized equipment, and more to help children regain functionality that their disabilities have taken from them.

-are students of childhood development who have studied how humans grow and develop over their entire lifespans.
-Childhood developmental psychologists assist developmentally delayed children in developing cognitively, socially, perceptually, emotionally, intellectually and physically.
+Developmental psychologists study childhood development and how humans grow and develop over their entire lifespans.
+Childhood developmental psychologists assist developmentally delayed children in improving cognition, social skills, perception, emotions, intellect, and physical mobility.

-help children with injury or illness regain a fuller range of bodily motion and manage the pain brought on by the injury or illness.
+Physical therapists help children with injury or illness regain a fuller range of bodily motion and manage the pain caused by the injury or illness.

-have roles that vary from state to state, but they are responsible for overseeing the developmental services provided by Sunny Days therapists, specialists, educators and other professionals.
+Regional administrators have roles that vary from state to state, but they are responsible for overseeing the developmental services provided by Sunny Days therapists, specialists, educators, and other professionals.

-work like aids and assist professional staff members.
+Paraprofessionals work as aides and assist professional staff members.
 They are unlicensed practitioners who must be supervised by a licensed therapist at all times.

-diagnose communication, language and swallowing disorders and provide treatment for those who suffer from them.
+Speech-language pathologists diagnose communication, language, and swallowing disorders and provide treatment for those who suffer from these issues.